 Even verbal abuse at work is treated as maleficence.
-The non-maleficence principle was invented to protect health care workers and patients.
+The non-maleficence principle was developed to protect health care workers and patients.

 #4 – Justice

 The justice principle states that there should be fairness in all medical decisions.
 For instance, patients deserve advanced health care delivery regardless of their situation.
 There have been numerous cases where patients fail to get the necessary treatment due to economic status, ethnicity, sexual orientation, etc.

 Following the ANA code of ethics, the top priority of all health care workers should be saving the lives of all patients.
-For example, say a patient walks in the hospital, needing emergency treatment.
-During the evaluation of patient situations and processing of documents, the health care staff realize that the patient is an undocumented immigrant.
+For example, say a patient comes into a hospital for emergency treatment.
+During the evaluation of the patient’s situation, the health care staff realize that the patient is an undocumented immigrant.
 A competent health care worker would proceed with the emergency treatment first to make sure that the patient receives the best care possible to help them with their emergency situation.

-Health care workers should listen to the interests of all patients before beginning medical procedures.
+Additionally, health care workers should listen to each patient’s interests before beginning medical procedures.
 For instance, if there are alternative treatments, a patient deserves to be given the information and the opportunity to make an informed decision for themselves.
 For individuals under the age of 18, their parents or guardians should approve the intended medical choices.

 A current debate revolves around reproductive health technologies.
 Justice would call for equitable access to reproductive health services for all women.

-Justice does not only apply to patients but also health care providers.
+Justice does not only apply to patients; it also impacts health care providers.
 All physicians, nurses, and other health experts have a right to practice their profession in a pleasant environment.
 Each and every health care professional and member of a health care team deserve equal chances of assisting in the decision-making process.

-Health care professionals must hold strong to a solid moral compass.
+Health care professionals must hold strong to a moral compass.
 That’s why we only take the best nurses and healthcare professionals at Clipboard Health.
 Holding yourself to a high ethical standard will benefit the trust present between you and your patient.
 When ethical dilemmas arise, health care workers must consider the four principles of health care ethics when formatting the best response.